tdblab/RAMFISH/README.md

 macro (https://github.com/LJI-Bioinformatics/Excel-Reverse-Complement) is loaded into the MS Excel sheet.
 This produces 25 bp pairs of nucleotides, which are copied and pasted to the amplifier_adder.xml file that contains the secondary fluorescent-specific amplifier sequence.

 5) For 3D printing of files.

 For 3D printing, the microscope plate (Olympus FV3000 specific) and the magnetic lock, download the CAD files from the github link.
 Open the .stl file in any 3D printer file slicer.
-In the current work, we have used Ultimaker Cura.
+In the current work, we have used Ultimaker Cura (https://ultimaker.com/de/software/ultimaker-cura/#downloads).
 In the slicing software, select your 3D printer and use PLA+ or PETG specific settings with an infill density of 50%.
 Save your .gcode file in an external memory (USB) and 3D print.
 Note:
 Black filament is ideal.
 But the user can select any color.